 a.
 The exemption is claimed on farm land and

 b.
 The rateable land forms part of a single farm enterprise and

 c.
 An exemption is not claimed for at least one other rateable property which forms part of a single farm enterprise and

 d.
 In the case of a single farm enterprise which is occupied by more than one principle place of residence.

 You can apply for a single farm exemption by contacting the Rates Unit.
 The closing date for single farm exemption is 31 January each year.

 Kerbside waste collection is one of the vital services provided by all local councils.
-In the Shire of Campaspe, there are four components to the waste charge, which forms part of your rates bill.
+For a breakdown on waste collection charges, click here.

 Calculating your rates

 Council’s rates are calculated using Capital Improved Value (CIV) , which is the total market value of the land plus buildings and other improvements.